a-lurker/a-lurker.github.io/docs/rex-beckett-posts.md

 ## Delayed Actions
 RexBeckett:

-Another favourite forum question concerns using delays in scene Lua.
+Another favourite question concerns using delays in scene Lua.
 It is tempting to do this with luup.sleep(milliseconds) but this can lead to problems.
 While luup.sleep(…) is executing, other Vera events can be blocked.
 A peak of activity at this point can cause a Vera restart.
 This is one possible cause of unexplained restarts.

 Luup provides a more-robust way of achieving delays with luup.call_delay("callfunction",secs,"parmstring").
 This will call the function named callfunction after a delay of secs seconds and pass it the optional parameter parmstring.
 The called function must be global (i.e. not local).
 After the luup.call_delay(…), the main code continues to execute and may terminate.
 Multiple luup.call_delay(…) calls may be made to the same or different called functions.